tfeng/play-mods-examples/oauth2-example/README.md

 Here the ```accessToken``` is the token that subsequent requests from the same client should use to authenticate itself with the same service.

-In this example, for simplicity, the client id and secret are predefined.
+In this example, for simplicity, the client ID and secret are predefined.
 All the access tokens are store in memory.
 After restart of the application, the previous access tokens are lost, and clients need to be re-authenticated.

 If the authentication does not succeed, an error is returned.